CUPID’S CHARITY IS ON A MISSION TO FIND A CURE FOR NEUROFIBROMATOSIS.

-Neurofibromatosis (NF) is a rare genetic disorder that causes tumors to grow on the nervous system and affects 1 in every 3000 people.
-Currently, there is no cure.
-Cupid’s Charity and its loyal community of supporters is on a mission to change that.
+We fund research for neurofibromatosis, or ‘NF,’ a genetic disorder that causes tumors to grow on nerves throughout the body and affects 1 in every 3,000 births.
+Currently, there is no cure, but together with our loyal community of supporters, we’re on a mission to change that.

-Cupid’s Charity is made up of families, patients, and friends who are deeply affected by neurofibromatosis – but even more deeply invested in fighting to find a cure.
+Cupid’s Charity is made up of families, patients, and friends who are deeply affected by neurofibromatosis – but even more deeply invested in finding a cure.
 Our NF Champions are true fighters and we’re proud to fight alongside them.

 10 Things You Need to Know About Cupid's Undie Run